This page attempts to chart the genders of authors whose work has been nominated for Hugo awards in the fiction categories.

 But now, in 2020, seven of the last ten years have had more than 50% women authors, and the other three of those years were heavily Puppy-influenced.
 I assume that there are still plenty of gender imbalances in publishing and reviewing, but I no longer see the percentage of women authors among Hugo fiction nominees as being a problem that needs to be fixed.

 But for historical purposes, I’m leaving the rest of this section intact.
 I may remove it at some future time.

 Various approaches might help continue to improve the gender ratios here, such as:

 - Help get more girls interested in reading and writing science fiction and fantasy, and/or in math and science.

 - If you’re a female writer, write and submit more.

 - If you’re an editor, regardless of your own gender, stretch your editorial boundaries and see if that results in your publishing more works by women.

 - Read more works by women, if you don’t already.
 (Thanks to Liz H for pointing out that I hadn’t included this on my original list.)

-- Recommend more works by women, in places like the hugo_recommend LJ community.
+- Recommend more works by women, in places where people are looking for recommendations.